sbrstrkkdwmdr/bottemplate/README.md

 }
 ```

 -   interaction commands only allow one reply at a time, so make sure to avoid sending multiple replies if possible.
-If multiple are needed, you can always set `this.ctn.edit` to true after the first reply
+If multiple are needed, you can always set `this.ctn.edit` to true after the first reply or use `interaction.channel.send()`
 -   interaction commands also time out after a few seconds, so if the command takes a while to load, you can send a reply with a loading message, then at the end update it with `this.ctn.edit` set to true

 -   optionally, you can also let your command be accessible in the help command.
 To do this, add it to `cmds[]` in `src/vars/commandData.ts`

-### adding command to the command handlers
+### 2. adding command to the command handlers

 -   in `src/commandHandler` add the command name and it's aliases to the switch statement `commandSelect()` like so: